 - ERIH PLUS

 The Journal of Asian Studies (published by the Department of Asian and African Studies, Faculty of Arts, University of Ljubljana) is a distinctive, interdisciplinary journal devoted to the study of Asian societies and cultures.
 Twice a year it publishes thoroughly researched and strictly peer-reviewed academic articles that represent a high level of scholarly excellence.

-The Journal publishes contributions that feature analyses and interpretations of the essential conditions of social realities in Asian societies (especially Chinese, Japanese, Korean and Indian), with a focus on their specific political, economic, historical and cultural contexts.
+The Journal publishes contributions that feature analyses and interpretations of social realities in Asian societies (especially Chinese, Japanese, Korean and Indian), with a focus on their specific political, economic, historical and cultural contexts.

 Ranging across the fields of Asian literature, art, philosophy, political science, history and sociology, Asian Studies challenges the bureaucratization of intercultural research in the humanities and social studies, and features in-depth examinations of past, present, and future research issues by some of the world's leading scholars and experts in these fields.
 An integral part of our scholarly mission is to publish innovative, high-quality articles that will have a lasting impact by opening up new research areas in their respective fields.